-Global Microcarrier Market Size, Share, Trends, COVID-19 Impact & Growth Analysis Report - Segmented By Product, Application, End-user & Region (North America, Europe, APAC, Latin America, Middle East and Africa) – Industry Forecast (2024 to 2029)
+Global Microcarrier Market Size, Share, Trends & Growth Forecast Report By Product, Application, End-user and Region (North America, Europe, Asia-Pacific, Latin America, Middle East and Africa) – Industry Analysis, 2026 to 2034

 Microcarriers are tiny beads made of various materials such as gelatin, dextran, cellulose, plastic, and glass.
 They help increase the viability of cells by providing anchorage or an attachment surface for the suspended cell culture.
 They also increase production capacity, improve culture robustness, make process scaling easier, and lower the cost of cell manufacturing.
 As a result, they're commonly used in cell-line manufacturing and bioreactors.
 A microcarrier is a support matrix in bioreactors that permits adherent cells to grow.
 For example, microcarriers are commonly utilized to generate protein-producing or virus-producing adherent cell populations in the large-scale commercial manufacturing of biologics (proteins) and vaccinations.
 Microcarrier cell culture is often done in spinner flasks, although alternative containers, such as rotating wall microgravity bioreactors or fluidized bed bioreactors, may also support microcarrier-based cultures.